BeNeuroLIN/Praktikum/README.md

 # Praktikum
 Scripts needed for the Optomotor response practical.

-After each experiment iscompleted, copy the data onto the hard drive.
+After each experiment is completed, copy the data onto the hard drive.
 Make sure every group has a complete data set. <br/>

 ## Preparation
 Download all these Github  scripts onto your laptop.<br/>
 Matlab, Miniconda and PyCharm should be installed on your Computers.<br/>
 You will need to install 2 environments in miniconda for your analysis scripts (sleep_environment.yml and OMR.yml).
 More info [here](url). <br/>
 ### Install an environment from a yml file into anaconda